cspr-rad/actus-spec/spec/main.typ

 Parsers should reject numbers with a decimal point and must reject numbers with any digits past the decimal point.

+Integers must have no range restriction.

 #examples("integer")

 == Natural <type_Natural>

 A natural is a natural number.
 It is an integer (see @type_Integer) with the additional restriction that it must not be negative.

+Naturals must have no range restriction.

 #examples("natural")